 “This week we start learning how to program, with a focus on creating our very first playable character.”

 Do you love games?
 Of course.
 You live and breathe games, you play them, you read about them and you even have an idea for your own game.
 However the actual process of game development seems like a terrifying and unachievable endeavor.
 Well this series is for you.
-Over the next 3 months I will be researching whether someone with no experience in game development can learn the ropes.
+During this 5 part series I will be researching whether someone with no experience in game development can learn the ropes.
 This isn’t a guide to get rich quick, or an overly complex lesson from a member of the industry.
 This is a series written by someone like you, someone who wants to make games but just doesn’t know how.

 Each week we’ll break down a specific aspect of game development, so I highly recommend you check out the series previous entries, so you don’t get lost or confused along the way.